jiangyuhang0930/CSC413-Team-52/README.md

 pip install -r requirements.txt
 ```

 2. Run using the command below.
 For reproducibility, we used the seed given below in our experiments.
-To use Mixup, specify the desired value of alpha, such as --alpha=1.
-To use RandAugment, specify the RandAugment flag and set the desired values of N and M, like so: --rand-augment --N=1 --M=5
+To use Mixup, specify the desired value of alpha, such as **--alpha=1**.
+To use RandAugment, specify the RandAugment flag and set the desired values of N and M, like so: **--rand-augment --N=1 --M=5**
 ```
 $ CUDA_VISIBLE_DEVICES=0 python train.py --lr=0.1 --seed=20170922 --decay=1e-4
 ```